Zeus-Kernel-Development/warp-plus-cloudflare/README.md

 *for ( windows, mac, linux )*
 - First download python and install in your system. https://www.python.org/downloads/
 - install module requests
-- For windows os `pip install requests`
+- `pip install requests` copy on cmd or terminal and enter